cpsughrue/gsoc_proposal/README.md

 > Scanning

 While `cc1depscan_main.cpp` implements a scanning daemon it is limited to file dependencies.
-So, the build deamon will base it's scanning on the tool `clang-scan-deps`. `clang-scan-deps` can be integrated into the build daemon by relying on `class FullDeps`.
+So, the build deamon will use the scanning tool `clang-scan-deps`. `clang-scan-deps` can be integrated into the build daemon by relying on `class FullDeps`.

 `FullDeps` or more specifically the `FullDeps` attribute `Modules` will represet all dependencies for the daemon.
 The scans for each translation unit will be merged into `Modules` using the public method `void mergeDeps(StringRef Input, TranslationUnitDeps TUDeps, size_t InputIndex)`.

 ```cpp
 // ClangScanDeps.cpp